jonathaneunice/d3x/README.md

 constructs that make manipulating data then drawing and animating content *so* much easier.
 Then the next moment, it requires you laboriously specify content attributes one by single one.
-And while you can do great things with HTML and SVG, they are natively often rather low-level beasts.
+And while you can do great things with HTML and SVG, they are themselves natively rather low-level beasts.

 Partially as a result, d3 programs tend to be rather long, even when creating fairly simple visual objects.
-Over time, d3 could "fill in gaps" and increase the semantic level at which d3 developers work.
-While d3 is improving, it isn't always up-leveling. d3 v4, for instance, removes the ability to set multiple attributes or styles at a time that was present in v3.
-That ability has been moved instead to a separate module, making it arguably less readily rather than more readily available.
+Over time, d3 could "fill in gaps" and increase the semantic level at which developers work.
+But that doesn't always seem to be the case.
+D3 is improving, but it isn't always up-leveling.
+The most recent version 4, for instance, removes the ability to conveniently set multiple attributes or styles at a time that was present in v3.
+That ability isn't strictly gone, but it's been moved instead to a separate module, making it less readily available.

-d3x's goal is therefore to fill in gaps.
-When d3 or SVG has a long, laborious, or low-level approach, d3x aims to provide pithier, higher-level mechanisms as extensions.
+d3x's goal is therefore to fill in gaps, both in d3 and the underlying HTML and SVG facilitates.
+When d3 or SVG has a long, laborious, or low-level approach, d3x hopes to provide pithier, higher-level mechanisms as extensions.

 d3x's first target is